soster/htadmin/README.md

 ![Screenshot](screenshot.png "Screenshot")

+After cloning set the appropriate rights, change `user` with your user:

+`chown -R user:www-data app`

+PHP needs write permission for the user www-data.

+Create a config.ini within `app/htadmin/config` from the included example file `config.ini.example`.

 Install a recent docker and docker-compose and run:

 `docker-compose up -d`

-Before starting create a config.ini within `app/htadmin/config` from the included example file.

 After the build of the PHP image and startup of the containers point your browser to:

 <http://localhost/htadmin/>